Julia Huo, PA-C

 Valerie Dezarae Cavazos, PA-C

 Valerie coordinates educational dinners for CTPAS and is the marketing agent for our society.
 She directly works with sponsors and donors to focus on educational outreach and society expansion.
 She was able to maintain CTPAS community engagement and sponsorships through the 2020 COVID Pandemic via virtual dinners and zoom presentations.
 It has been a great achievement to see our CTPAS community grow and be engaged throughout the years of hardship we have faced in healthcare and are always grateful for CTPAS donors, partners and sponsors.
+In addition to that, Valerie is also the PA Advocate for our members!

 Reach out to Valerie Cavazos PA-C to discuss how to be get involved!

-Blaine French, PA-C, MPAS
+Sara Arcement, PA-C, MPAS

 Joanna Lopez, PA-C, MPH